Peter-Mwangi254/Peter-Mwangi254/README.md

 - 🌱 I’m currently learning **Software Engineering at ALX AFRICA**

-- 👯 I’m looking to collaborate on **upcoming data analysis and software engineering projects**
+- 👯 I’m looking to collaborate on **software engineering projects and open source projects**

 - 📫 How to reach me **wahomebrian98@gmail.com**